neoform/PHP-Neoform/README.md

-PHP Neoform - PHP Framwork
+PHP Neoform - PHP Framework
 ----------------------

 PHP Neoform is not a CMS.
 PHP Neoform is not wordpress.
 PHP Neoform is not a framework that does everything for you.